 Overall, to get the most health mileage from your mushrooms, the results show that grilling or microwaving them are your best choice, largely because it will give you more disease-fighting antioxidants.

 Antioxidants break down and neutralize the free radicals that make you age faster.
-They do damage to every system in your body, causing diseases from arthritis to Alzheimer’s, diabetes to cancer.
+They do damage to every system in your body, causing disease.

 With all the toxins we’re exposed to daily, the more antioxidants you can get, the better.